jonasrlg/config/README.md

 Then install [Oh-My-ZSH](https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH) for easier plug-in and theme management.

-With Oh My Zsh installed, customize your environment by inserting the next line to your `.zshrc`
+With Oh My Zsh installed, customize your environment by inserting the next lines to your `.zshrc`

 ```
 ZSH_THEME="powerlevel10k/powerlevel10k"